SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 2 Linear Interpolation Development Journal.md

 I created two materials for my project.
 The first material transitioned smoothly between two colors, creating a dynamic visual effect.
 The second material, on the other hand, blended seamlessly between two textures, allowing for a more complex and textured appearance.

-### Did you have any technical difficulties?
-If so, what were they and did you manage to overcome them?

-- Did you have any issues completing the task?
-How did you overcome them?

 ## Outcome

 - [Outcome Video Link](https://www.youtube.com/watch?v=stEsIGXVEMs)